tlanettepollard/Employee-Polls-TLP/codenotes.md

 ## 06/29/2022

 I decided to start over again following James Priest's coding notes and the Chirper App.
+I'm having such a hard time with this app.
+I've looked at others and I keep getting errors.